Maricode-40/studiotatto-FrontEnd/README.md

 ## Objective

-In the following project I have built the frontend of a Studio Tatto using my previous backend project.
+In the following project I have built the frontend of a Tatto Studio Mobile First Application using my previous backend project.
 It has been done as practical experience with react js. and redux as tools.

 ## About the project